binaryphile/concorde/README.md

 representation, then interprets each row as a regular array representation.
 That makes a nested array.

-Here's what such a representation looks like, using `get` and a heredoc:
+Here's how you would call such a function:

 ``` bash
 get <<'EOS'